xiulingzhang22/SSAC-MGI/README.md

 # SSAC-MGI

-**Safe and Energy-Efficient Trajectory Planning for Heterogeneous Multi-UAVs in Stochastic Mobile Edge Computing Environments**
+**Safe and Energy-Efficient Trajectory Planning for Heterogeneous Multi-UAV Enabled Mobile Edge Computing**

 ## Introduction

-This project implements a Shared Safety-Aware Multi-Agent Reinforcement Learning framework, called SSAC-MGI, which aims to achieve safe and energy-efficient trajectory planning and task scheduling for heterogeneous multi-UAV systems operating in uncertain mobile edge computing (MEC) environments.
+This project implements a multi-agent safe reinforcement learning algorithm that integrate a Shared Soft Actor-Critic (SSAC) architecture for extracting UAV-specific heterogeneous features and a two-agent Markov Game of Intervention (MGI) for collision avoidance, named SSAC-MGI.
+It is designed to address safe and energy-efficient trajectory planning and task scheduling for heterogeneous multi-UAV systems operating in uncertain mobile edge computing (MEC) environments.

+This research has been submitted for publication to IEEE Transactions on Mobile Computing (TMC).

 ## Project Structure